 Assets test

 The assets test considers your cash, convertible shares or bonds, and investment property.
 To satisfy this test, the value of these liquid assets must not exceed five times the fee in question.
-For example, if a party is applying for a consent order, the value of their liquid assets cannot exceed $975 (5 x $195).
+For example, if an individual is applying for a consent order, the value of their liquid assets cannot exceed $975 (5 x $195).

 Daily living expenses and liabilities test

 You may still be required to pay the full rate if your surplus fortnightly income exceeds a certain level.
 Your surplus income is considered your income after covering all reasonable daily living expenses.
-These expenses can include things like Austudy payments, process server expenses, and eligibility for a discounted rate:
+These expenses can include things like Austudy payments, process server expenses, and the following:

 Food